-- Whilst the DPO is responsible for advising on the implementation of this policy and monitoring the School's overall compliance with data protection law, the School is responsible for the day to day implementation of the policy and for making the data protection officer aware of relevant issues which may affect the School's ability to comply with this policy and the legislation. - 74 This policy will be reviewed annually, unless an incident or change to regulations dictates a sooner review.
+- 64 Whilst the DPO is responsible for advising on the implementation of this policy and monitoring Alderbrook's overall compliance with data protection law, we are responsible for the day-today implementation of the policy and for making the DPO aware of relevant issues which may affect our ability to comply with this policy and the legislation. - 65 This policy will be reviewed annually, unless an incident or change to regulations dictates a sooner review.